Berkeley-CS61B/website-sp24/projects/proj3/index.md

 results.**

 The other package `Core` contains everything unrelated to tiles.
-We recommend that you put all of your code for this project in the `Core` package, though this not required.
+We recommend that you put all of your code for this project in the `Core` package, though this is not required.
 The `Core` package comes with the following
 classes:

 - `AutograderBuddy.java` - Provides two method for interacting with your system. `TETile[][] getWorldFromInput(String input)` simulates the game without rendering by returning the world that would result if the input string had been typed on the keyboard.
 You should fill this out for autograder.